hashdist/hdist-jail/README.rst

     determined by ``mkstemp`` to make a unique filename for this process.
 See ``man mkstemp`` for permissions of the resulting file.

+**HDIST_JAIL_STDERR**:
+    If set to a non-empty string, logging will happen to stderr.
+Each log line will be prefixed with the string given.

 Log file format
 ---------------